FabioLolix/distroware.gitlab.io/docs/os/Linux/r/roshanos.md

 ## Description and history

-RoshanOS is a computer operating system based on Linux with a lot of preinstalled software.
-It’s fast, secure and legal to use & install on as many systems as you like!
-Right click “Refresh” option is added in RoshanOS specially for Windows users 😎 Interesting thing is that after the installation of RoshanOS, you can customize it and create your own distribution easily.

 RoshanOS 1.x is a remix of Linux Mint Cinnamon created with systemback, have a lot of programs pre-installed (especially games) and several web apps

 Developed by Aamir Shahzad aka ASAKPKE